The translation of this document is outdated.

 which is transferred to the relevant local government in

-accordance with the procedures laid down by this Law (Section
+accordance with the procedures laid down in this Law (Section

 9);